LearnersGuild/partners/Operating-Model/Sourcing-Candidates.md

 Referrals from people who already work at Learners Guild are one of the best signals we can get about whether or not a candidate will be successful at Learners Guild.
 Learners Guild partners understand Learners Guild’s needs and what it’s like to work at Learners Guild, and their relationship with the candidate means they know a lot more than we can learn during an interview process.

 In order to get good referrals, everyone needs to know which positions are open, know how to start the recruiting process, have time to search their network, and feel aligned with the company incentives.
 Open positions should be posted on [our jobs page][jobs-page] and also in the [#hiring channel][slack-hiring-channel] so that everyone sees whom we’re trying to hire.

-Every month, each circle will allocate time during a meeting to talk about which positions are open and go through all partners' networks looking for and thinking about candidates.
-Partners will do initial outreach to interesting connections, which will give us a good space to talk about how we start the recruiting process.

 We also offer a [$5,000 referral bonus][referral-bonuses]) for any new hire that comes from an partner referral to help align company incentives with individual incentives.